xmatters/xmtoolbox/README.md

         const PASSWORD = process.env.PASSWORD;

         //options doc: https://brannonvann.github.io/xmtoolbox/module-environments.html#.EnvironmentOptions
         const options = {logLevel: 'debug', readOnly: false};

         //create non-production xMatters environment
         const np = xm.environments.create(SUBDOMAIN, USERNAME, PASSWORD, options);

 ## Warning

-This package has the ability to modify data within your xMatters for good and bad.
+This package has the ability to modify data within xMatters for good and bad.
 Please use it responsibly.
 Test in non-production and don't make unnecessary requests against your xMatters instance.
-Also be aware that according to xMatters, the inbound events and flow posts share the same bandwidth any interactions with the xMatters APIs, including the ones this package uses, so again please use responsibly.
+Also, be aware that according to xMatters, the inbound events and flow posts share the same bandwidth any interactions with the xMatters APIs, including the ones this package uses, so again please use responsibly.

 ## Examples

 Full working examples are available in the [xmtoolbox-quick-start template](https://github.com/brannonvann/xmtoolbox-quick-start).

 To improve readability, `xm` is a reference to this package. `np` and `prod` in the below examples are environments that are assumed to exist as explained in [setup](#setup).
 Only the `np` (non-production) is included in the setup as an example but depending on your goals you may need to operate with two or more xMatters instances and will need to create them as needed.

 ### Get User with Devices